-How long can refrigerated breastmilk sit out?
+How long can you store breastmilk at room temperature?

 Once you take the breast milk out of the fridge, you have about 4 hours to use it before you need to toss it.
 I used to take advantage of this by grabbing a bottle of milk out of the fridge and bringing it with me on playdates, to the grocery store, or to church.
 As long as it hasn’t been longer than 4 hours, you can take milk on the go and feed baby while you’re out!